 Let us consider the following case: there is a certain territory where it is necessary to control and detect unauthorized access, for example, digging.
 If there is a breach, it is necessary to try to determine the coordinates of this place.
 The system consists of:

-- VS 1313 seismic sensors identifying vibration of soil;
+- BC 1313 seismic sensors identifying vibration of soil;

 - communication lines transmitting a signal from sensors to measuring equipment;

 - recording measuring equipment – ZET 048 seismic recorder;

 To solve the task we will use a scientific approach and analyze the particular parameters of the system that can indirectly inform us of unauthorized access.

 Stage 1, theoretical calculations.
 In the place of vibration (or noise) there are formed seismic waves that spread in all directions (Fig. 1, 2), and as soon as they reach seismic sensors, the spreading wave affects the sensors.
 It is experimentally proved that transversely oscillating waves make maximum energy contribution to the signal (Fig. 3), therefore the used sensors have only one sensitivity component and are installed vertically — on the ground (or horizontally — on the wall).
 Then, by means of ADC the signal from sensors is digitized and sent to input of location algorithm.
 So, proceeding from preliminary theoretical calculations, let’s make a flowchart of data flow from the bottom level to operator:

 The basis of the used algorithm of the passive location of vibration (noise) sources is determining difference of wave arrival delays to different registration posts located (preferably) around the perimeter of a protected facility, using mutual correlation analysis and formula

 where B12 — function of cross-correlation between sensors 1 and 2, etc., listing all selected sensor pairs .